mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

  127.0.0.1 - - [07/July/2017 13:19:26] "GET /favicon.ico HTTP/1.1" 404 -
 {% endhighlight %}

 ... should start server on [http://127.0.0.1:5000/](http://127.0.0.1:5000/) saying __Hello, Flask!__ Main page was served properly (code 200) and because we do not have `favicon.ico` file (yet!), browser could not find it, hence 404 error code.

-Worked!
+Although it is possible to start Flask application this way, we will use different mechanism in "real app".
+This part was just checking if there are any issues with our environment and Flask installation.
+Luckily it worked!
 We are ready to create "real" application and real unit tests.

 ### Requirements